Schreezer/fhe_llm/FHE_LLM_Project_Presentation.md

 ### Future Directions:
 1. **Scaling to Larger Models**: Increase embedding dimensions and layers
-2. **Efficient Token Generation**: Optimize the generation process
-3. **Real-world Testing**: Apply to actual applications and datasets
-4. **Circuit Optimization**: Reduce compilation and execution time
+2. **Circuit Optimization**: Reduce compilation and execution time[1]
-5. **Reducing Encryption Overhead**: Optimize key management and encryption
+3. **Adapting to Other Architectures**: Explore implementing our FHE techniques on alternative LLMs, such as [BitNet](https://github.com/microsoft/BitNet), which is specifically designed for bit-efficient transformer models.
+This could further improve FHE compatibility and efficiency.

 ---